waocats/crabgo/src/doc/src/reference/registry-web-api.md

 A registry may host a web API at the location defined in `config.json` to support any of the actions listed below.

-Cargo includes the `Authorization` header for requests that require authentication.
+Crabgo includes the `Authorization` header for requests that require authentication.
 The header value is the API token.
 The server should respond with a 403 response code if the token is not valid.
-Users are expected to visit the registry's website to obtain a token, and Cargo can store the token using the [`cargo login`] command, or by passing the token on the command-line.
+Users are expected to visit the registry's website to obtain a token, and Crabgo can store the token using the [`crabgo login`] command, or by passing the token on the command-line.

 Responses use the 200 response code for success.